 Back pain and neck pain are the commonest symptoms of facet joint syndrome.
 Most facet joint problems are completely pain free until things get bad enough to cause inflammation and pain.
 This can be triggered by even normal movements, like bending over to pick something up, turning round in the car or reaching into a cupboard.

 Sometimes the nerves in the facet joint can be irritated by joint dysfunction.
 This can cause alarm signals firing off into the spinal cord and brain.
 When this happens, changes in muscle function can occur in the area of the spinal dysfunction and in the arm or leg supplied by nerves that come from that area.
 This can cause muscle spasm or muscle weakness.
 Other nerves can also be affected leading to leg or arm pain and even headaches.

-If the facet joint dysfunction is left unattended then scar tissue can form in and around the joint which causes more dysfunction and nerve irritation.
-It may accelerate degenerative arthritis as well although this is not thought to increase the incidence of back or neck pain.
+If the facet joint dysfunction is left unattended then further episodes of back pain are likely which causes more dysfunction and nerve irritation.
+It may accelerate wear and tear as well although this is not thought to increase the incidence of back or neck pain.

 Facet Syndrome is thought to be a mostly silent condition unless the tissues involved get too irritated, that’s when symptoms can start.
-It is also thought to get worse as time goes on if left unattended.
-Early assessment and treatment if necessary is recommended.
+It is also thought to get worse as time goes on.
+Early assessment and treatment is recommended.

 Serving Brighton, Hove and the surrounding areas